openstack/openstack-manuals/doc/config-reference/source/compute.rst

    compute/config-samples.rst
    tables/conf-changes/nova.rst

-The OpenStack Compute service is a cloud computing fabric controller, which is the main part of an IaaS system.
+The Compute service is a cloud computing fabric controller, which is the main part of an IaaS system.
 You can use OpenStack Compute to host and manage cloud computing systems.
-This section describes the OpenStack Compute configuration options.
+This section describes the Compute service configuration options.

 To configure your Compute installation, you must define configuration options in these files: